This post may contain affiliate links. Please read our disclosure policy.

 Air Fryer Egg Rolls have a flavorful southwest-style filling in a crispy, crunchy wrapper.
 Dunk them in a zesty dip and you’re in for a delicious appetizer!

 Making egg rolls in the air fryer gives the same appearance and texture as one that was deep-fried, with a whole lot less oil!
-Plus it’s really easy to do:
+Plus the egg roll recipe is super easy.

 Assemble.
-Lay out a wrapper and add about ½ cup of filling into the center of the square.
-Then, you’ll brush egg wash around the outer edges of the wrapper.
+Lay out an egg roll wrapper and add about ½ cup of filling into the center of the square.
+Brush egg wash around the outer edges of the wrapper.
 Fold two opposite corners in over the filling, so the points are almost touching.
 Then fold another corner in so it’s covering the filling and roll the egg rolls until they’re closed, making sure it’s tightly sealed.
 If necessary, add a little extra egg wash to seal it.

 If you don’t have an air fryer, you can still make this recipe.
-Make the egg rolls as instructed, then bake on a sheet pan at 425 degrees for 10-15 minutes.
-Spray with a little nonstick cooking spray first for a golden color.
+Prepare the egg rolls as instructed and spray with a little nonstick cooking spray first for a golden color.
+Bake on a parchment paper lined sheet pan at 425 degrees for 10-15 minutes.
+Even better if you can use a baking rack over the sheet pan for better air flow.

 Allow egg rolls to cool completely before storing.
 Store in an airtight container in the refrigerator for up to 3-4 days or in the freezer for up to 2 months.